probmods/probmods2/exercises/lot-learning.md

 Many people find the high probability assignmed by our model in (b) to `27` to be unintuitive.
 This suggests our model is an imperfect model of human intuitions.
 How could we decrease the probability of inferring `27`?
 (HINT: Consider the priors).

 ## 2. The Number Game

+When we used our model above to reason about continuations of sequences (e.g. $$1,4,...$$), our hypothesis space was defined over *rules*: abstract arithmetic functions.

+In a related task called the *number game*, proposed by Josh Tenenbaum, participants were presented with sets of numbers and asked how well different numbers completed them.
+While a rule-based generative model accurately capture responses for some stimuli (e.g. for $$16, 8, 2, 64$$ or $$60, 80, 10, 30$$, participants assigned high fit to powers of two and multiples of ten, respectively), it fails to capture others.
+For instance, what numbers seem like good completions of the set $$16, 23, 19, 20$$?
+How good is 18, relative to 13, relative to 99?

+#### a)

+Why don't

+#### b)

+Supplement your model above to

 <!--